henne93/1DimRegression/README.md

 - `run_tests.sh` — Script to build and test the project

 ## Usage
-1. Build the C extension and run tests:
+1. Build the C extension and run tests (Linux only):
    ```bash
    ./run_tests.sh
    ```
 2. Use the C implementation for regression tasks in your own projects.

+> **Platform:** This project is intended for Linux users.
+Compatibility with other operating systems is not guaranteed.

 ## License
 This project is licensed under the MIT License.
 See

+> **Note:** This project was created with the assistance of an AI programming agent.